 This course examines theories of learning and development as it applies to intervention, parenting, and education.
-Course content includes the studies of moral, personality, language, and cognitive development, learning styles, intelligence and creativity, and cognitive and behavioral learning theories.
+Course content includes the study of moral, personality, language, and cognitive development; learning styles; intelligence and creativity; and cognitive and behavioral learning theories.
 Prerequisite: PSY 111.
 Fall and Spring.